iclr-blogposts/2026/_posts/2026-04-27-fastermatrices.md

 | **Section Title Prediction**<br>`wstp.hi` | Predicts the correct section title for a Wikipedia paragraph. | `0` (Title A)<br>`1` (Title B)<br>`2` (Title C)<br>`3` (Title D) | **Text:** (Paragraph about Cricket rules)<br>**Correct:** *“नियम” (Rules)* |

+**Step 4: Model Deployment to HuggingFace Hub**
+We uploaded all models with a consistent naming convention for easy programmatic access: shreshthamodi02/bert-{attention_type}-hindi-{task_name}

+This created 25 publicly available models (5 attention types × 5 tasks).

 All of the datasets were split into training and testing set and had a sequence lenght of 512